Meet the cast of A Christmas Carol on BBC One

 What has Tiarna Williams been in before?
 Williams is a child actress, who had previously appeared in the BBC’s recent adaptation of Les Misérables, playing the child version of Eponine.

-A Christmas Carol begins on Sunday 22nd December at 9pm on BBC One and continues on Monday 23rd at 9:05pm and 9pm on Christmas Eve
+A Christmas Carol begins on Sunday 22nd December at 9pm on BBC One and continues on Monday 23rd at 9:05pm and on Christmas Eve at 9pm